 I'm currently a graduate student in Biomedical Engineering at Northwestern University in Evanston, IL, where I have a concentration in musculoskeletal biomechanics.
 My master's work aims to elucidate the relationship between the shear-wave velocity of muscle, as measured using Supersonic Shear Imaging, and muscle stiffness in vivo.
-My doctoral work, which is funded by the National Science Foundation's Graduate Research Fellowship Program, aims to decompose and quantify muscular contributions to ankle joint impedance.
-I am completing this work in two different labs: the Neuromuscular Biomechanics Laboratory and the Neurobionics Lab, under Drs.
-Sabrina Lee and Elliott Rouse, respectively.
+My doctoral work, which is funded by the National Science Foundation's Graduate Research Fellowship Program, aims to improve our understand of muscle moment arms and the functional role of intramuscular heterogeneity.
+I am completing this work in the Neuromuscular Biomechanics Laboratory, under Dr. Sabrina Lee.

 Before attending Northwestern, I graduated with a BS in Kinesiology from Arizona State University (ASU).
 It was during my undergraduate studies that I started getting involved in research; Erin Feser supervised me in ASU's Motion Analysis Laboratory, where I carried out a two data collections that resulted in three publications.
 Our studies investigated the effects of load on good morning kinematics and EMG amplitude, the acute effects of anterior thigh foam rolling, and the validity of the modified Thomas test.
 In addition to Erin's mentorship, I also grew close to Dr. Rick Hinrichs, who taught me a lot about biomechanics both inside and outside of the classroom.